 PPP Loan Forgiveness Requirements

 You can use the loan for any business expenses and pay it back.
-But, you don't have to pay it back if you meet specific requirements – 75% of the loan proceeds must go to payroll costs, and the balance must be for rent, mortgage interest, or utilities.
+But, you don't have to pay it back if you meet specific requirements, To get full forgiveness, 60% of the loan proceeds must go to payroll costs, and the balance must be for rent, mortgage interest, or utilities.

 The SBA has ramped up its disaster loan programs to give relief to businesses that have been affected by the COVID-19 pandemic.
-These working capital loans of up to $2 million are available through the COVID-19 Economic Injury Disaster Loan (EIDL).
+These working capital loans of up to $2 million are available through the COVID-19 Economic Injury Disaster Loan (EIDL) program, administered by the SBA.

 The program is available for small businesses with fewer than 500 employees, including sole proprietors, independent contractors, self-employed persons, private non-profits, or 501(c)(19) veterans groups.
 If your business has more than 500 employees, you may still be eligible for an EIDL as long as you meet the SBA’s size standard for your industry.
 Sole proprietors seeking these funds must first register with the Federal Emergency Management Agency (FEMA).